linusbrogan/camkes/README.md

 `multiassembly`:

-`multiclient`: domonstrates multiple clients sharing one connection
+`multiclient`: demonstrates multiple clients sharing one connection

 `multiplier`: demonstrates the use of arrays as arguments